arvigeus/AZ-204/Topics/App Service.md

 ```

 CPU Time is valuable for apps on Free or Shared plans, where quotas are set by app's CPU minutes usage.
-The CPU percentage is valuable for apps on Basic, Standard, and Premium plans, providing insights into usage across scalable instances.
+The CPU percentage is valuable for apps on Basic+, providing insights into usage across scalable instances.

 ### [Health Checks](https://learn.microsoft.com/en-us/azure/app-service/monitor-instances-health-check?tabs=dotnet)